 Participate in your research community

 All OU students, faculty, staff, researchers, community partners, colloaborators, and friends are welcome to join.
-Currently our events are virtual only - we are looking forward to joint virtual/ in-person events in the future.
+We are looking forward to joint virtual/ in-person events this fall semester.

 Click here for a one-time registration to receive the zoom link to future events.
 We look forward to seeing you there!
 If you can't make it but would like to see a recording, please send us a note (email@example.com) and we'll share a link if available.